 ( Disponible en anglais seulement )

-Bryan Buttigieg is recognized as one of the leading practitioners of environmental law in Canada and is certified by the Law Society of Ontario as a specialist in Environmental Law.
+Bryan Buttigieg is recognized as one of the leading practitioners of environmental law in Canada.
 His practice includes a combination of litigation and transactional advice involving civil litigation and regulatory defence representation in environmental and occupational health and safety matters.
 Bryan has provided extensive advice in support of brownfields developments, site remediation, and financing of properties with environmental issues.
-Bryan is a trained mediator and a panel member of the Canadian Centre for Environmental Arbitration and Mediation.
+He is a trained mediator and a panel member of the Canadian Centre for Environmental Arbitration and Mediation.

 Bryan represents corporations and individuals in litigation arising out of the sale, purchase, and use of contaminated property.
 He provides advice regarding claims for environmental damages, including clean-up costs, loss of use, loss of market value, and negligent misrepresentation.